-URAC’s accreditation process develops a framework for a patient-centered approach that ensures information is shared across providers and payers, helps to get the best possible outcome for the patient, and ultimately manages the rising pharmacy costs of workers’ compensation.
+URAC’s accreditation process develops a framework for a patient-centered approach that ensures information is shared across providers and payers, aims to achieve the best possible outcome for the patient and ultimately manages the rising pharmacy costs of workers’ compensation.

 - Demonstrates the capability to inform claimants receiving benefits about available information resources and assistance

 - Follows ongoing communications practices that monitor existing materials for accuracy, and updates them as changes are made to clearly and accurately communicate information

 - Operates a call center for inbound and outbound calls and meets specific operating requirements